Neural-network methods for two-dimensional finite-source reflector design: Methods

-We can solve the problem described in Section \ref{sec:finite-source-problem} by representing the reflector height function $u(p)$ as a multilayer perceptron (MLP) and minimizing an appropriate loss function.
-We denote the network parameters (weights and biases) collectively as $\boldsymbol{\theta}$, and write the parameterized height function as $u_{\boldsymbol{\theta}}(p)$.
+We can solve the problem described in Section~\ref{sec:finite-source-problem} by representing the reflector height function $u(p)$ as a multilayer perceptron (MLP) and minimizing an appropriate loss function.
+We denote the network parameters (weights and biases) collectively as $\boldsymbol{\theta}$, and write the parameterized height function as $u_{\boldsymbol{\theta}}(p) = \mathrm{MLP}_{\boldsymbol{\theta}}(p) + p^2/2 + 1$, where the additive parabola biases the initial reflector toward a convex, strictly positive shape so the network only needs to learn a correction.
 The main challenge is to define a loss function such that the network learns a reflector that correctly maps the source distribution to the target distribution.
 We consider two approaches, described in the following sections.